New Uranium Mining Projects - Jordan

 According to Daghestani, JERI approached the Prime Ministry last month in order to appropriate the nine-square-kilometre plot in order to continue exploration efforts.

-in the 1970s placed the potential uranium reserves in the central region at 37,000 tonnes, a number that revised to 62,000 tonnes in 2007 after the minimum concentration limits was lowered from 200ppm to 100ppm in line with advancements in mining technology.
+Initial studies carried out by the Natural Resources Authority in the 1970s placed the potential uranium reserves in the central region at 37,000 tonnes, a number that revised to 62,000 tonnes in 2007 after the minimum concentration limits was lowered from 200ppm to 100ppm in line with advancements in mining technology.

 In addition to a French-Jordanian team, a Chinese firm is currently exploring potential uranium reserves in the eastern edge of the Kingdom.